kirokuan/jekyll/_posts/2016-06-19-Use-Kibana-to-Represent-Geo-info.md

 I tried to use ELK( ElasticSearch, Logstash and Kibana) to analyse the log and pushed them to Kibana and build a representation.

-Most steps are listed in the some tutorials like [this](https://www.digitalocean.com/community/tutorials/how-to-map-user-location-with-geoip-and-elk-elasticsearch-logstash-and-kibana) and I aimed at analysing the iis log.
+Most steps are listed in the some tutorials like [this](https://www.digitalocean.com/community/tutorials/how-to-map-user-location-with-geoip-and-elk-elasticsearch-logstash-and-kibana) or [this one for iis log](http://logz.io/blog/iis-log-analyzer/)

-I downloaded are
+I aimed at analysing the iis log,What I downloaded are

 * ElasticSearch 2.2
 * Logstash 5.0.0 alpha (not sure why the version jumped to 5???)